samtay/so-hs/README.md

 # todo

+1. Decide whether new queries can be run from prompt/brick interfaces, or are they purely for viewing results and then exiting?
+2. Stop flip flopping on keeping [Question] in AppState.
+(1) might depend on this.

 ### stack exchange
 1. filters are finicky but work -- remember to make filter unsafe to not worry about printing weird chars